- Call if you have questions:

 Published on Amazon December 1, 2013

-Following the review of the book are the first 14 pages which contains an overview of the book-
+Following the review of the book below, you are invited to read the first 14 pages, an overview of the book.

 Andrea backs this up by looking at social research from Stanley Milgram to other well-known social scientists.